soizicpenicaud/casestudy-syllabus/syllabus2024.md

 * Eubanks, V. (2018). _Automating Inequality: How High-Tech Tools Profil, Police, and Punish the Poor_.
 St Martin's Press.
 * Gender Shades. [_How well do IBM, Microsoft, and Face++ AI services guess the gender of a face?_](http://gendershades.org/overview.html).
 * Marda, V., and Narayan, S. (2020).
 [Data in New Delhi’s Predictive Policing System](https://www.vidushimarda.com/storage/app/media/uploaded-files/fat2020-final586.pdf).
 Proceedings of the 2020 ACM Conference on Fairness, Accountability, and Transparency.
-* Tapasya, Sambhav., K., Joshi, D. (2024).
-(2024, January 24). ["How an algorithm denied food to thousands of poor in India’s Telangana"](https://www.aljazeera.com/economy/2024/1/24/how-an-algorithm-denied-food-to-thousands-of-poor-in-indias-telangana). _AlJazeera_.
 * Valdivia, A., Hyde-Vaamonde, C., García Marcos, J. (2024).
 [Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country](https://link.springer.com/content/pdf/10.1007/s00146-024-02016-9.pdf). _AI & Society_.
 * Varon, J. and Peña, P. (2022).
 [Not My A.I.
 Towards Critical Feminist Frameworks To Resist Oppressive A.I.
 Systems](https://www.hks.harvard.edu/sites/default/files/2023-11/22_10JoanaVaron.pdf).
 Carr Center for Human Rights Policy, Harvard Kennedy School, Harvard University.